-Once you've decided that bankruptcy is the right solution for your financial situation, you will need to decide which type of bankruptcy is most beneficial.
+If you're wondering whether bankruptcy is the right solution for your financial situation, you'll want to explore the two types of bankruptcy most filers choose between.

-We'll go over the pros and cons of each, the eligibility rules, and give you some information to help decide which would be best for you in your financial situation.
+People considering filing an individual bankruptcy most often file either Chapter 7 "liquidation" bankruptcy or Chapter 13 "wage-earners" or "reorganization" bankruptcy.
+We'll go over the pros and cons of these two commonly filed bankruptcy chapters and the eligibility rules to help you decide which would be best in your financial situation.

 To get started, here's a look at the highlights of both Chapter 7 and Chapter 13 bankruptcy: